garthheff/CTF-Writeups/TryHackMe/Lookup.md

 ```

+This means we can create our own id within tmp that tricks pwm to report we are user think, then as PWM has sudo will be able to open thinks .password file and read back to us.

-We can use id to confirm what our fake id needs to return,
+To do this, we can use the real id to confirm what our fake id needs to return,

 ```
 id